essey1/movie-posters-vault/README.md

 # Movie Search Engine

-A react app colled Movie Land in which you can search for movies.
+A responsive react app colled Movie Land in which you can search for movies.

 Here is a link to the app: https://movielaand.netlify.app